google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 Blockly.blockRendering.register('custom_renderer', CustomRenderer);
 ```

-Now you need to override the method responsible for returning the drawer for markers and cursors.
+Now override the method responsible for returning the drawer for markers and cursors.

 Add the following method inside the `CustomRenderer` class: